Bernard K. Mbenga: Career

 Mbenga joined North-West University in September 1987.
 He became an associate professor of history in 2005 and subsequently, a Full Professor.

 Bernard Mbenga has a knowledge of the history and anthropology of the Setswana-speaking peoples, in particular the Bakgatla ba Kgafela of Rustenburg District.
 He has a PhD degree from the University of South Africa on the history of the Bakgatla ba Kgafela of the Pilanesberg.
 He has jointly authored (with Andrew Manson) a book entitled '"People of the Dew": The Bafokeng of the Phokeng-Rustenburg District of South Africa, from Early Times to 2000', (Jacana Press, Cape Town, 2010).
-He has published articles about various aspects of Batswana history in the Journal of Southern Africa Studies and the African Historical Review, The South African Historical Journal.
+He has published articles about various aspects of Batswana history in the Journal of Southern African Studies and the African Historical Review, The South African Historical Journal.
 He is on the editorial boards of two History journals, New Contree and Yesterday and Today, both based on the Vaal Campus of North West University.
 He is a past member of the editorial boards of the Journal of African History (2002 – 2007) (published by Cambridge University Press, England) and the South African Historical Journal (1999 – 2009).

 He was also the author with Hermann Giliomee of New history of South Africa (2007).
 With Carolyn Hamilton and Robert Ross he was the editor of the first volume of The Cambridge History of South Africa, covering the period up to 1885.
 He co-wrote the chapters "The production of preindustrial South African history" (with Carolyn Hamilton and Robert Ross) and "From colonial hegemonies to imperial conquest, 1840–1880" (with Patrick Harries).

 In 2014, he co-published (with Andrew Manson) a book called Land, Chiefs, Mining: South Africa’s North West Province Since 1840 (Wits University Press, Johannesburg).

 His latest book, co-authored with Andrew Manson and Arianna Lissoni, Khongolose, A Short History of the ANC in the North West Province was published by Unisa Press, Pretoria, in 2016.